SSoelvsten/bdd-benchmark/README.md

   position and time.
 A transition relation then encodes the legal moves between two time steps.
 By intersecting moves at all time steps we obtain all paths.
-  On-top of this, hamiltonian constraints are added and finally the size of the set of Knight's Tours is obtained.
+  On-top of this, hamiltonian constraints are added and finally the size of the set of cycles is obtained.

 - `binary`: Based on [[Marijn2021](#references)] with multiple tweaks by Randal
   E. Bryant to make it for decision diagrams.
 Each cell's choice of move, i.e.